Art Prints Specs

 If an order includes a print larger than 16x24 inches, then all the items are shipped rolled rather than flat.
 Prints come with at least half an inch of extra white paper margin on each edge; prints may be printed with more extra space so that they are all the same widths to make it easier to package them securely.

 After purchase, images are still under copyright protection and are of course not to be reproduced.
 Copyright protection is in force until 70 years after I die.
-I was born in 1968.
+I was born in 1968 and am in fair health though retired from sports.